Set the stage to raise capital, attract investors, and unlock growth opportunities with a Vermont C corp. Starts at $0 plus VT state fees.

 That said, industry boards can restrict a professional corporation’s right to issue shares if they deem it necessary to protect the ethics of the profession.
 If you’d like additional guidance about issuing shares in your industry, please check with your industry’s licensing authority.

-You will likely need permits or licenses to operate a business in Vermont.
+You will likely need Vermont permits and licenses to operate a business in Vermont.
 For example, if you’re starting a personal fitness business, you may need an athletic trainer’s license.
 The Vermont Office of Professional Regulation has a list of regulated professions and what certifications you need to present to practice in certain fields.
 This step is especially important for professional corporations, which need to ensure that their directors, shareholders, and employees who offer the company service are all licensed.

 Vermont has a licensing page to help you determine what licenses and permits your business requires at the state level.
 Additionally, you need to consider federal and regional regulations regarding logistics and practical matters.